utahkay/clojure-banking/README.md

 ```

-The parameter "account" is an atom, so we can reference its value using the @ operator.
+The parameter "account" is an atom, so we reference its value using the @ operator.

 Now when we save, our test runs and passes.

-Let's test depositing money into an account.
-Let's call that function "credit."
-Credit will take as parameters the account, and the amount to deposit.
+How about depositing money into an account?
 Back in ``core_test.clj``:

 ```clojure
 ...